56kyle/qbwc/README.md

         + [QBWC Other Changes](#qbwc-other-changes)

 ## A Note to Everyone in IT ##
 I just want to say to say thank you for being accomodating of all the weirdness involved with this project.
 While I may be a bit sarcastic/etc throughout parts of this project, it is mainly caused by frusteration and I don't want it to obscure how gratful I am to have gotten to work on this.
-There
+I have been going through a rough patch for a little while now, and coming in each day to work on this has been something I would look forward to every night.
+It has truly been a pleasure. - Kyle

 ## Dictionary ##
 **QBWC** - The qbwc gem that this project is centered around. \